javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 ### No "bare" modules allowed

-In the browser, in scripts (not in HTML), `import` must get either a relative or absolute URL.
+In the browser, `import` must get either a relative or absolute URL.
 Modules without any path are called "bare" modules.
 Such modules are not allowed in `import`.

 For instance, this `import` is invalid:
 ```js